 This program is designed for students who wish to customize their education by studying a core set of engineering courses and another discipline which will broaden their career paths toward both professional and personal goals.
 Students in this degree program will be interested in studying engineering along with such fields as computer science, biology, chemistry, management, liberal arts, music or art.

-Beginning in Fall 2011, Wentworth launches an exciting new four-year program in electrical engineering.
-The curriculum includes a solid foundation in mathematics, science, engineering principles, as well as the humanities and social sciences.
+The electrical engineering curriculum includes a solid foundation in mathematics, science, and engineering principles, as well as the humanities and social sciences.
 Students are provided with the necessary theory, problem-solving skills, and laboratory exposure to design, build, and test their advanced senior design projects.
-The program applies Wentworth educational model of a state-of-the-art curriculum along with two cooperative work experiences.
+The program applies Wentworth's educational model of a state-of-the-art curriculum along with two cooperative work experiences.
 It integrates engineering design throughout the curriculum and an extensive use of computers to solve, and simulate engineering problems as well as control devices, equipment, and systems.
 Students spend a great deal of time working in a laboratory setting to verify theory.
 The course of study includes circuit theory, solid state devices, analog and digital circuits and systems, feedback and controls, motors, power distribution systems, signal processing, and communication systems.
 The curriculum employs the latest technologies so that students are well prepared for graduate study or a professional career in industry.

 Electronic Engineering Technology

 Students study design, development, and support of electronic systems, learning about hardware and circuitry and acquire the analytic and technical skills to test and optimize the performance of feedback control systems.
 Graduates are qualified to work in telecommunications, power systems, electronics, digital and analog systems, and new product design and testing.